 The standard bearer for budgeting software, Mint has outlasted the likes of Wesabe and Microsoft Money (both defunct) and surged in popularity among users.

-The company was purchased by Intuit and has pumped out high quality apps for both the iOS and Android platforms.
+The company was purchased by Intuit and has pumped out high-quality apps for both the iOS and Android platforms.

-You can manage your money at mint.com directly or on any device that lets you run smartphone apps from Apple and Google like the iPad, iPhone, and their Android equivalents.
+You can manage your money at mint.com directly or on any device that lets you run smartphone apps from Apple and Google, like the iPad, iPhone, and their Android equivalents.

 Managing this process each month isn’t easy.
 You’ve got to go to the post office to keep a supply of stamps and find that old dusty checkbook that you only use for writing checks for bills.
 Isn’t it time for a more modern approach to paying your bills?

 That’s where Manilla comes in.
 Pure and simple, Manilla lets you import all of your bills to their web, smartphone, or tablet interface.
-You can login and see all of your bills, the amounts due, and the due date in one location.
+You can log in and see all of your bills, the amounts due, and the due date in one location.

 You Need a Budget

-Everyone hates budgeting including our very own Jeff Rose.
+Everyone hates budgeting, including our very own Jeff Rose.
 (What’s up with that, Jeff?)

-The software had a humble beginning: it was something that founder of the company developed for his own personal use, then realized there was huge swath of people that hated the task of budgeting.
+The software had a humble beginning: it was something that the founder of the company developed for his own personal use, then realized there was a huge swath of people who hated the task of budgeting.

-The software costs $60, but if you sign up with our link you’ll get $6 off the cost.
-Some may balk at the service, but if paying $54 gives you a tool that you will help you save more money, pay off debt, and avoid late fees… I think it is worth it.
+The software costs $60, but if you sign up with our link, you’ll get $6 off the cost.
+Some may balk at the service, but if paying $54 gives you a tool that will help you save more money, pay off debt, and avoid late fees… I think it is worth it.